 How do I fix a browser that blocks cross-domain cookies?

-To enable cross-domain cookies, change your browser settings to meet the following conditions: accept Third-Party Cookies, do not activate the “Do Not Track (DNT)” option, and accept cookies in the “Preferences” category.
-Use CookieScript CMP to set cross-domain cookie consent, or read the guides on how to change browser settings
+To enable cross-domain cookies, or cross-site cookies, change your browser settings to meet the following conditions: accept Third-Party Cookies, do not activate the “Do Not Track (DNT)” option, and accept cookies in the “Preferences” category.
+Use CookieScript CMP to set cross-domain cookie consent, or read the guides on how to change browser settings.

 How do cookies track you across sites?

 If cross-domain cookie consent is used by a website, it allows website owners to identify a single user, get cookie consent once, and store cookie consent settings from a single user across multiple domains.
-Website users will only see a Cookie Banner on their first visit to a website and will not see the banner on subsequent visits to that site or other linked sites.
+If cookies and other website trackers are the same for different domains, website users will only see a Cookie Banner on their first visit to a website and will not see the banner on subsequent visits to that site or other linked sites.
 Use CookieScript CMP to set cross-domain cookie consent.

 Which browsers block cookies by default?